 - the information you download

-We, our web service provider or digital marketing agency may compile and analyse statistical data we collect to improve our services, but we cannot personally identify you as the source of that data.
+We or our web service provider may compile and analyse statistical data we collect to improve our services, but we cannot personally identify you as the source of that data.

 Retention of your information?

-- to keep records required by law, our professional regulator or for insurance purposes
+- to keep records required by law, our professional regulator and/ or for insurance purposes.

 For further information see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation